Kong/galileo-agent-java/README.md

 # Analytics Java Agent (alpha version)

-This is java Agent to report HTTP traffic to [Mashape API Analytics](http://apianalytics.com/) using [API Log Format](https://github.com/APIAnalytics/spec).Analytics Java Agent is custom servlet filter which intercepts the request and response and sends it to API Analytics server asynchronously to generate analytics information.
+It is a java Agent to report HTTP traffic to [Mashape API Analytics](http://apianalytics.com/) using [API Log Format](https://github.com/APIAnalytics/spec).Analytics Java Agent is custom servlet filter which intercepts the request and response and sends it to API Analytics server asynchronously to generate analytics information.

 ## Installation